-Despite recent volatility, we see the rally in Asian equity markets being well supported by both positive structural reform and increasing economic activity across the region.
-Volatility was brought about by a combination of rising inflation expectations and pockets of excessive valuation in global equities.
-We would continue to highlight that valuations in Asia remain around long term averages at 13x forward price-to-earnings and 1.6x forward price-to-book.
-As expected, earnings upgrades are becoming more broad-based following 2017's technology driven growth and the recent correction has allowed us to buy into some great quality companies at much more attractive valuations.
-We continue to advocate that Asian equities provide better earnings growth prospects at a more attractive valuations relative to developed markets equities despite some pockets of excessive optimism.
-Currently we believe the nearterm risks to Asian markets are external, in particular the reaction of equity markets to a sustained sell-off in global bonds.
+Further, valuations in Asia remain inexpensive at around long term averages of 13x forward price-to-earnings and 1.6x forward price-to-book.
+As expected, earnings upgrades have broadened out from a select few sectors and the recent correction has presented us opportunities to buy into some quality companies at much more attractive valuations.
+We continue to advocate that Asian equities provide better earnings growth prospects at better valuations relative to developed markets equities despite some pockets of excessive optimism.
+Currently we believe the near-term risks to Asian markets are external, in particular the reaction of equity markets to a sustained sell-off in global bonds as well as the development of the Sino-American trade tensions.

-• Continue to favour China and Hong Kong
+Continue to favour structural growth sectors in China and Hong Kong